sage-code/maj/alphabet.md

 # MAJ Alphabet

 Maj alphabet has 24 uppercase letters, 24 lowercase letters, 3 digraphs and 27 Unicode symbols.
 In the next table each letter is associated with one IPA sound.
 The IPA symbols are not part of Maj alphabet, just indicate how to pronounce the letters.
+If you do not know what IPA is, do not bother.
+I will explain all the sounds below.

 <img src="demo/maj-alphabet.png" alt="Maj Alphabet" width="600"></img>

 ## Pronunciation

-Maj pronunciation is simple and easy to learn.
-It has well defined rules, that are general and have no exceptions.
-In maj you do no need to spell words, you need to learn the general reading rules and then you can read any word written in Latin or Maj Script.
+Maj pronunciation is based on deterministic rules.
+That means, pronounciation rules are the same in all words and do not depend on the word origin.
+In Maj you do no need to learn how to _spell words_ but you need to learn the alphabet.
+That is if you know Maj alphabet and reading rules then you can read any writen word correctly even if you have never heared that word before.

 **Notes:**